-The former operator will sometimes fail to coerce an expression expr from a type typ_1 to a type typ_2 even if type typ_1 is a subtype of type typ_2 : in the current implementation it only expands two levels of type abbreviations containing objects and/or polymorphic variants, keeping only recursion when it is explicit in the class type (for objects).
-As an exception to the above algorithm, if both the inferred type of expr and expr are ground (i.e. do not contain type variables), the former operator behaves as the latter one, taking the inferred type of expr as expr as expr.
+The former operator will sometimes fail to coerce an expression $\exp r$ from a type typ_1 to a type typ_2 even if type typ_1 is a subtype of type typ_2 : in the current implementation it only expands two levels of type abbreviations containing objects and/or polymorphic variants, keeping only recursion when it is explicit in the class type (for objects).
+As an exception to the above algorithm, if both the inferred type of $\exp r$ and typ are ground (i.e. do not contain type variables), the former operator behaves as the latter one, taking the inferred type of $\exp r$ as typ_1 .
 In case of failure with the former operator, the latter one should be used.